AnhadSodhi/MakeALauncher/README.md

 * That's it!
 You now have your very own custom launcher.

 ## Tips
-* Abort the setup at any time using Ctrl+C. This will cause the output file to be incomplete.
-Delete it.
+* Abort the setup at any time using Ctrl+C. If this is during the 'searching for programs' phase, this will cause the output file to be incomplete.
+Delete it and try again, or run setup.bat again using the same name to overwrite the old launcher file.
 * If you changed the locations of your programs after running setup, have no fear!
 Simply run setup.bat again and it will give you a new, updated output file.
 * It may take some time to find each program, especially if you have a lot of files.